1. What is the relevant legislation?

 German FDI review covers direct and indirect acquisitions/investments.
 An indirect acquisition for the purposes of German FDI review does not require the indirect shareholder to control the downstream indirect and direct shareholders of the actual acquirer of assets of / voting rights in the German target.
 Rather, every direct or indirect shareholder in the shareholder chain who holds voting rights that meet the aforementioned thresholds will be considered an indirect investor, through the entire shareholder chain up to the ultimate shareholder level.
 Dilution will not be taken into account, so for example if A holds 10% in B and B acquires 10% in C, then A is considered to acquire indirectly 10% in C.

-Intra-group restructurings are, in principle, within the scope of German FDI Laws.
+Intra-group restructurings are, in principle, within the scope of German FDI laws.
 Greenfield investments are, in principle, out of scope of German FDI laws.
-Exceptions exist.
+However, certain exceptions exist.

 German FDI laws lists 27 sensitive and 4 particularly sensitive activities which fall into various broad categories: